Zweih/yaylog/README.md

 - `-a`: show all installed packages (ignores `-n`)
 - `-e`: show only explicitly installed packages
 - `-d`: show only packages installed as dependencies
+- `-v`: show column for current version of packages
 - `--date <YYYY-MM-DD>`: show packages installed on the specified date
 - `--size <filter>`: filter packages by size on disk
    - size filter examples: